 If you are invited to organize an event in the context of the Conference (e.g. invited paper session), a website feature allows you to send an electronic invitation to other participants.
 If you choose to do so, we will ask you for the recipient's name and email address.
 By using this feature, you should be aware that the data you enter for these invitations are personal information which will be treated according to this Policy.

-If you choose to attend the virtual HCII2021 Conference you will be asked to also provide your name and email address and in some cases a password (stored encrypted).
+If you choose to attend any or all of the virtual parts of HCII2024 Conference you will be asked to also provide your name, an email address and a password (stored encrypted), to the Third Party Platform used for the hosting of the virtual parts of the Conference.

 The Conference in order to provide all the required services may share your personal information with other service providers that may be located in countries outside of your own.
 Although the data protection laws of these various countries may not be as comprehensive as those in your own country, the Conference will take appropriate steps to ensure that your personal information is handled as described in this Policy.
 The Conference does not sell nor rent your personal information.